 Monogamy, the practice of having one sexual partner at a time, is a concept that has sparked the interest of countless anthropologists and has been the subject of decades of research.
-You may have even heard people state ‘monogamy is unnatural.’
+You may have even heard people state that monogamy is “unnatural.”

-If it’s not, why do you imagine monogamy has been favored for millennia?
+If this is true, why do you imagine monogamy has been favored for millennia?

 Ancient Roots of Monogamy